wltb/ff_feedcleaner/README.md

 With this type, some subtleties have to be regarded.

 1. When the feed is loaded, all five [predefined entities](http://www.w3.org/TR/REC-xml/#sec-predefined-ent) are converted to their real values.
 When saving, only *&*, *<*, *>* (and in attributes, also *"*) are converted back to *&amp;amp;*, *&amp;lt;*, *&amp;gt;* (and *&amp;quot;*), respectively.
 2. On all text nodes that are gathered with the XPath, the regular expression with *pattern* and *replacement* is directly applied.
-For all other node types, the regular expression is applied on all their children that are text nodes.
+For all other node types, the regular expression is applied to all their children that are text nodes.

 ####Namespaces
 For feeds with default namespaces (e.g. Atom and RDF documents),